Julia Tutwiler College of Education

-- Undergraduate teacher candidates (B level) completing the internship cannot be employed as a teacher or as a teacher aide during the school year.
+- Undergraduate educator candidates (Class B level) completing the internship cannot be employed as a teacher or as a teacher aide during the school year.

-- Student interns should not plan to participate in organizational activities and/or University activities that in any way conflict with their internship assignments.
+- Interns should not plan to participate in organizational activities and/or University activities that in any way conflict with their internship assignments.

-* With approval of the Dean of the College of Education, students with a GPA of 3.00 or higher may register for up to four semester hours in addition to the internship.
+* With approval of the Dean of the College of Education, candidates with a GPA of 3.40 or higher may register for up to four semester hours in addition to the internship.
 No course work may be taken during the normal of operational hours of the P-12 school.

 NOTE: For candidates who are seeking certification in two or more distinct teaching fields, an additional internship(s) shall be required (e.g., physical education and biology).

-The teacher training programs have been approved by the Alabama State Board of Education (SBE), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and the National Council for Accreditation of Teacher Education (NCATE).
-Students who have completed these programs and who have met the specific requirements of the Alabama State Board of Education are eligible to receive the Alabama Class B Professional Certificate.
-It is the student’s responsibility to make application for the certificate with the University Certification Officer in the office of the Dean of the Julia Tutwiler College of Education.
+The educator training programs have been approved by the Alabama State Board of Education (SBE), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and the National Council for Accreditation of Teacher Education (NCATE).
+Candidates who have completed these programs and who have met the specific requirements of the Alabama State Board of Education are eligible to receive an Alabama Professional Certificate.
+It is the candidates’s responsibility to make application for the certificate with the University Certification Officer in the office of the Dean of the Julia Tutwiler College of Education.

 Other Requirements for Certification